 MPH Degree Requirements

-42 credit hours: Includes a Thesis and an Applied Practice Experience.
-This 42-credit-hour MPH program is offered as:
+42 credit hours: Includes an Integrative Learning Experience and an Applied Practice Experience.

 Applied Practice Experience

 All Rollins MPH and MSPH students are required to complete a 200-400 hour Applied Practice Experience.
 The Applied Practice Experience (APE) is a unique opportunity for graduate students to integrate and apply practical skills and training learned through coursework in a professional public health work environment.
 In most cases, students can use a part-time work position, graduate assistantship or internship to meet the Applied Practice Experience requirement.
 The Applied Practice Experience is a significant educational experience that requires a minimum of 200 clock hours in a public health agency, institution, or community under the supervision of a Field Supervisor and the guidance of the student's department and/or the Office of Career Development.

 Students can also choose from a range of Certificates to pursue deeper exploration of specific areas of interests such as Genetic and Molecular Epidemiology, Maternal and Child Health, and Socio-Contextual Determinants of Health among others.

 Spatial analysis of attrition along the HIV care continuum in Atlanta metropolitan area